sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 ## Summary

 I had to wrap this post up at some point and I feel that we are in a good place to do it.
 You have learned how to initialize a new Git repository, how to create commits, create branches, add remotes, push your code, merge other branches, create pull requests and more.
 You have also learned a few little tricks to prevent unexpected things from happening and how to deal with them when they do.
 You will rock on your first day at work.
-Great job, and keep it up.
+Great job and keep it up.

-## Posts to follow up
+## Posts to follow

 There are a few topics mentioned in this post that will be explored further, including a shorter but a little more advanced second part on Git.

 1. How to pretend you know Git, Part 2 (in progress).
-2. Pipelines, environements and how are they related to Git.
+2. Pipelines, environments and how are they related to Git.
 3. Coding standards and how to enforce them.
 4. The psychology of pull requests and how to find a way out when nobody likes your code.
 5. Programmer's well being.
 6. Developer's toolbox.

-Let me know in the comments which one would you like to read the most.
+Let me know in the comments which one you would like to read the most.

 ## Great sources to learn Git